Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 Transfer Credit Specific to the School of Undergraduate Studies

 Applicants to the School of Undergraduate Studies may transfer credit for courses that are substantially similar to courses offered as part of NUNM’s undergraduate programs.
 Students are required to complete a minimum of 50 credits in the Bachelor of Science in Integrative Health Sciences program and 51 credits in the Bachelor of Science in Nutrition program at NUNM.
-All transfer credits must be completed at a regionally accredited institution and are evaluated for relevance and subject to approval by the program chair or dean.
+All transfer credits must be completed at a U.S. Department of Education recognized accredited institution and are evaluated for relevance and subject to approval by the program chair or dean.

 Transfers from NUNM to Other Institutions

 Transfer of credit from NUNM to other institutions is at the discretion of the receiving institution.
 Credit generally depends on comparability of curricula and may depend on comparability of accreditation.
-NUNM is regionally accredited.
+NUNM is accredited by an institution recognized by the U.S. Department of Education.
 Inquiries should be directed to the receiving institution to determine the transferability of credits from NUNM.

 Transfer of Elective Credit Among NUNM Programs